Navigation auf uzh.ch

 More about For a better life quality in Winterthur

-The inhabitants of the city of Winterthur discuss their experienced quality of life in a virtual process.
-Future scenarios are then designed in a participatory manner and measures are developed to achieve the target system.
+The inhabitants of the city of Winterthur discussed their experienced quality of life in a virtual process.
+Future scenarios were then designed in a participatory manner and measures were developed to achieve the target system.

 Human Reproduction Reloaded | H2R